 Or anything else…

-Big training differences occur between the in-season and off-season and it is primarily a function of three things:
+Big training differences occur between the in-season and the off-season.
+These differences primarily occur due to three things:

 #1: During the season we are maintaining the physical characteristics you gained in the off-season (strength, muscle mass, power output, conditioning, etc)